wagdav/thewagner.net/content/2020-07-10-Rust-Concurrency-patterns.markdown

 title: Concurrency in Go, Clojure, Haskell and Rust
 ---

-In the past I wrote a [two][HaskellVersion1] [articles][HaskellVersion2] where I explored concurrency in Haskell using some examples from the talk [Go Concurrency Patterns][GoVersion] by Rob Pike.
+In the past I wrote [two][HaskellVersion1] [articles][HaskellVersion2] where I explored concurrency in Haskell using some examples from the talk [Go Concurrency Patterns][GoVersion] by Rob Pike.

 The examples are different implementations of a simulated search engine which receives a search query and returns web, image and video results.
-The first version performs the different kinds of searches sequentially.
+The first version sends the search queries sequentially.
 Then, the program is gradually improved to become concurrent and better performing.

 Earlier I presented [each step][HaskellVersion1] in detail.
 Here I will only show the final form of the fake search function in four different programming